Core Modules

 module 2 | Activity 15: Impact of caring

-• Difficulty dealing with the clinical uncertainty that dying and death, and palliative care in general, create
+• Having trouble dealing with the uncertainty that dying and death can create

-• Caring for people with whom you identify with in some way – including being involved in caring for a dying friend, colleague or family member
+• Affected by experiences of caring for people with whom you identify in some way – including being involved in caring for a dying friend, colleague or family member

 Burnout